consumer awareness

 Significance of COPRA

 This act is regarded as Magna Carta in the field of consumer protection.
 Also, it checks unfair trade practices, defective goods and deficiency in services in India.
-It has empowered consumers to a great extent.
+It has emconsumers to a great extent.

 Consumer Rights